Singapore at a Glance

 During their four or five years of secondary education, students are divided into different curricular groups based on their PSLE performance:

 - Normal (Technical)

-GCE O Levels or GCE N Levels are taken before pupils can progress to junior college (2 years) or a 3-year centralized institute course, which prepares them for their School Graduation Certificate and entering university.
+GCE O Levels or GCE N Levels are taken before pupils can progress to junior college (two years) or a three-year centralized institute course, which prepares them for their School Graduation Certificate and entering university.
 The website of the Ministry of Education offers a School Information Service with ratings and contact details of all state schools in Singapore.

 International students seeking admission to stage one of primary school or to junior college can approach their local school directly and will be offered a place if available.
 Admission to all other stages of primary or secondary education is handled centrally by the Ministry of Education.

 The Admission Exercise for International Students is held annually in September/October for admissions in January of the following year.
 It is designed to test the prospective student´s ability in English and mathematics.
 More information can be obtained on the AEIS website.
 State schools don´t charge tuition, but there is usually a nominal admission fee.